Quick Start

 kubectl

-(for example, for scripting), take a look at https://dl.k8s.io/release/stable.txt.
+(for example, for scripting), check the content at https://dl.k8s.io/release/stable.txt.

-Then rename downloaded kind-windows-amd64
+Then rename the downloaded kind-windows-amd64

 or kind-windows-amd64.exe